 How Our Supply Traffic Filter Uses Machine Learning

-With self-driving cars, voice-controlled personal assistants, and recommendation engines built into your favorite streaming services, it seems like we are only at the tip of the iceberg when it comes to Machine Learning (ML).
+With self-driving cars, voice-controlled personal assistants, and recommendation engines built into your favourite streaming services, it seems like we are only at the tip of the iceberg when it comes to Machine Learning (ML).
 For many of us, it is increasingly governing much of how we live and choose to spend our time.

 Ever passionate about the technology that defines our world, our engineers at Index Exchange have leaned heavily into ML, specifically in the realm of supervised learning.
 Our ML-enhanced pipeline, “Supply Traffic Filter,” is a good example of how we’ve invested in the space and we’re here to explain exactly how we did it.

 The first step in an ML project is defining the challenge.
 Not all problems are good candidates for ML.
 Consider:

 - Solving the problem manually: Does it require a lot of time?
 Involve extensive rules?

 - Do outcomes change so often it is hard to maintain?

 - Is there difficulty getting insights into the problem because there is too much data volume?

 At IX, one such challenge was managing increasingly massive scale.
 A good example of this is when COVID hit, we instantaneously saw a huge increase in traffic to our edge at the same time as our data centre technicians were grounded with travel restrictions.
 We needed to determine: could we continue scaling traffic while being more efficient with how we handled it, with little or no impact to the publishers and advertisers who relied on our platform?
 Predicting the value of incoming auctions would be challenging for us due to our huge data volume.
 When combined, all of these factors suited an ML challenge, and specifically a supervised machine learning approach.